 The other gymnasium is named for the late Madeleine Wild Bristol, mother of Honorary Trustee William “Mac” Bristol III ’39, Atherton “Toni” Bristol ’41, and former trustee Michal W. Bristol ’49.
 She was also the grandmother of former trustee Brian Bristol ’69, Ted Bristol ’74, and Steven Bristol ’82.
 Mrs. Bristol was a huge proponent of Pingry athletics and attended every baseball, football, and basketball home game for many years; Toni coached at Pingry, and Mrs. Bristol was a regular in the stands to watch his teams in action.

-Pingry’s first synthetic turf field, measuring 93,000 square feet, not only memorializes John Taylor Babbitt ’07, but also serves as an outstanding athletic facility that Pingry has wanted for many years.
-Lacrosse coach Mike Webster and field hockey coach Judy Lee, whose teams use the field most of the time, say that improved technology makes synthetic turf fields safer.
+Pingry’s first synthetic turf field, measuring 93,000 square feet, not only memorializes John Taylor Babbitt ’07, but also serves as an outstanding athletic facility for field hockey and boys' and girls' lacrosse teams.
+Lacrosse coach Mike Webster and field hockey coach Judy Lee say that improved technology makes synthetic turf fields safer.
 For example, the sub-surface used to be asphalt, but, now, there is a cushion and the surface is softer, so the synthetic turf can turn with the player’s foot as his or her body rotates.
 Mrs. Lee also points out that synthetic turf helps her players as they follow the bouncing ball.
 “It’s a ‘balls on the ground’ game.
 This should allow for predictability and no irregular bounces,” she says.